This article is also available in Spanish here.

 The Hebrew and English texts in the screen shots are used with permission and taken from mechon-mamre.org I have added the coloured highlights and I have omitted verses 9-14.

-Genesis 1 tells us that both men and women were given the same authority at creation, and had the same status.
+Genesis 1 tells us that both men and women were given the same authority and had the same status at creation.
 No one, man or woman, was given authority over another person.
 There is no hint of any gender hierarchy, or a difference in status, among humankind before sin entered the world.

-Evidence of a so-called “creation order” in the creation accounts, often used to support the notion of male-only authority, is not clear cut in Genesis 2.
-Even though we can say that Adam was created first, he was a considerably different person after the “operation” than before.
+Evidence of a so-called “creation order” in the Genesis 2 creation account, often used to support the notion of male-only authority, is not clear cut.
+Though we may say that Adam was created first, he was a considerably different person after the “operation” than before.
 A chunk of him was now missing.
 It had been taken out by God and had become an integral part of the first woman.
 Since a significant part of the first woman was a part, or a side, of the first human, the concept of “the created order” is not clear cut or decisive.

 The story of Adam and Eve may not be the story about the very first humans, or the only humans, God created, but the story of the couple who were the first people created in an ancestral line that would include Israel.